Asthma in children and adolescents

 Conditions that can worsen asthma include rhinosinusitis, nasal polyps, obesity, obstructive sleep apnea, thyroid dysfunction, and GERD.
 Medications such as aspirin and other nonsteroidal anti-inflammatory drugs can also worsen asthma.
 Addressing these conditions can help reduce asthma severity.

-For patients age 12 and older who are not helped by high-dose inhaled corticosteroids and long-acting beta agonists, omalizumab (Xolair) may be recommended for patients where allergies play a large role in their asthma.
+For patients age 12 and older who are not helped by high-dose inhaled corticosteroids and long-acting beta agonists, or who require frequent doses of oral steroids, omalizumab (Xolair) may be recommended for patients where allergies play a large role in their asthma.

 Quick-Relief (Rescue) Medications